 We would like to acknowledge that Greenwood is situated upon traditional territories.
 The territories include the Wendat, Anishinabek Nation, the Haudenosaunee Confederacy, the Mississaugas of the New Credit First Nations, and the Métis Nation.
 The treaty that was signed for this particular parcel of land is collectively referred to as the Toronto Purchase and applies to lands east of Brown’s Line to Woodbine Avenue and north towards Newmarket.
 We also recognize the enduring presence of Indigenous peoples on this land.

-Rachael Swain, Greenwood's Staff Liaison, Diversity, Equity and Inclusion, has curated a comprehensive suite of resources to share with the Greenwood community.
+Rachael Brownell-Swain, Greenwood's Director, Diversity, Equity, Inclusion and Outreach, has curated a comprehensive suite of resources to share with the Greenwood community.
 Check back often for new additions!